rbuskens/spinnaker.github.io/documentation/getting_started.md

 # Getting started

-These instructions quickly get Spinnaker up and running on an Amazon Web Services (AWS) EC2 or Google Compute Engine virtual machine (VM) or local machine, then walk you through the steps of setting up and using Spinnaker to deploy to and manage clusters on AWS and/or Google Cloud Platform (GCP).
+These instructions quickly get Spinnaker up and running, then walk you through the steps of setting up and using Spinnaker to deploy to and manage clusters on AWS and/or Google Cloud Platform (GCP).

 You will go through the following steps:

 1. Set up a project representing your target deployment environment.
 This project will house the clusters that are deployed and managed by Spinnaker.
-1. Set up a virtual machine that will be used to run Spinnaker.
+1. Set up an Amazon Web Services (AWS) EC2, Google Compute Engine instance or local machine that will be used to run Spinnaker.
-1. Install, configure and run Spinnaker.
 1. Configure an example Spinnaker pipeline to bake an image and deploy the image to a cluster, and let you explore Spinnaker in operation.
 1. When you're done experimenting, clean everything up and stop Spinnaker.

-The first two steps, which have very little to do with Spinnaker itself, are by far the most complex steps.

 Keep in mind that naming of your entities in AWS is important as these names are parsed and Spinnaker will use them to populate available resource lists in the Spinnaker